Yorkshire, England 2015 - Coxwold, Byland Abbey & Helmsley Castle

 This photo is from the Byland Abbey brochure, which states that "with its galleried upper walls, brightly painted decorations, and new handling of light and space, it reached a splendor far removed from the earlier Cistercian buildings with their relatively plain walls and small windows.....it was one of the first to break away fully from the Romanesque tradition".

-early Gothic architecture Byland was completed in 1177 another light rain day Nave
+early Gothic architecture Byland was completed in 1177 another light rain day

-the floor was tiled in the 1200s
+Nave the floor was tiled in the 1200s

-fireplace many fireplaces good overview at its height
+many fireplaces good overview

 Helmsley Castle

 The first Helmsley Castle, made of wood, was built in 1120 by Walter L'Espec, a lifelong follower of King William II.
 Walter was given a tremendous land grant by Wm.
 II, but he died childless, his property holdings passing to his sister's de Roos family by marriage.
+In 1186, Robert de Roos constructed the Medieval castle. well, sort of.

-An interesting bit of history is that in his time, Walter L'Espec made a generous land grant of 6,000 acres to the Cistercian Order, enabling nearby Rievaulx Abbey to be built, while a generation later Robert de Roos the inheritor made a similarly generous land grant, which made Fountains Abbey possible.
+An interesting bit of history - in his time, Walter L'Espec made a generous land grant of 6,000 acres to the Cistercian Order, enabling nearby Rievaulx Abbey to be built, while a generation later Robert de Roos the inheritor made a similarly generous land grant, which made Fountains Abbey possible.

 Following Robert's death in 1227, de Roos descendants continued to reside in the Castle for the next five centuries.

-looking upstream looking downstream recording a royal gift of a building there was a craft fair inside that building
+looking upstream looking downstream recording a royal gift of a building

-the Castle was completed in the 1120s scale model fort
+there was a craft fair inside that building the Castle was completed in the 1120s

-a dry moat on an earbud tour
+on an earbud tour

 the south barbican and gate house